"AI Agritech Supply Chain Manager (Nairobi)

 4) How is compliance handled (traceability, audit trails)?

-Every change and outgoing message can be logged with timestamps and a source reference (virtual agent (via digital assistant) vs. human).
+Every change and outgoing message can be logged with timestamps and a source reference (enterprise chatbot (via 24/7 support) vs. human).
 This makes it easier to prove what happened, when, and why—especially during buyer or regulator audits.

 5) What should we measure to prove ROI?